 The purpose of meditation practice is not enlightenment; it is to pay attention even at extraordinary times, to be of the present, nothing-but-in-the-present, to bear this mindfulness of now into each event of ordinary life. – Peter Matthiessen

 Meditation is not a way of making your mind quiet.
 It is a way of entering into the quiet that is already there—buried under the 50,000 thoughts the average person thinks every day. – Deepak Chopra

-At the beginning of every winter people are careful to install storm windows.
+At the beginning of every winter, people are careful to install storm windows.
 These extra panes of glass protect their houses against the bitter winds.
 We do something very similar to protect our minds through the practice of meditation. – Eknath Easwaran

-Meditation is a valuable exercise, but eventually you have to open up your eyes and look around. – Dan Millman
+Meditation is a valuable exercise, but eventually, you have to open up your eyes and look around. – Dan Millman

-There are qualities which grow as meditation deepens.
+There are qualities that grow as meditation deepens.
 For example, you start feeling loving for no reason at all.
 Not the love that you know, in which you have to fall—not falling in love.
 But just a quality of lovingness, not only to human beings.
 As your meditation deepens, your lovingness will start spreading beyond humanity to animals, to trees, even to the rocks, to the mountains. – Bhagwan Shree Rajneesh